Pray (DJ BoBo song)

 "Pray" is a song by Swiss artist DJ BoBo, released in September 1996 via various labels as the lead single from his third album, World in Motion (1996).
 It was co-written and produced by the artist, featuring vocals by American singers Lori Glori and Jocelyn Brown, and the choir United Spirits.
 Successful in Europe, the single peaked at number two in both Finland and Switzerland, and was a top-5 hit also in Germany and Hungary, while in Austria, it peaked at number six.
 On the Eurochart Hot 100, it reached number 13 in October 1996.
 "Pray" received a gold certification in Germany, after 250,000 singles were sold there.
+The accompanying music video was directed by Bernd-Peter Rothfuss and filmed in Germany.

 Critical reception

 Pan-European magazine Music & Media wrote, "An excellent combination of a fast radio friendly beat, Eurodance raps and an impressive gospel choir.
 It's already doing well in the GSA [Germany-Switzerland-Austria] countries, but this should charm EHR programmers everywhere."